Web editorial:

 This shift to long-form content has its roots in the expansion of immersive digital journalism.
 As premium publishers transitioned from print to web, they realized that simply moving their content onto a digital platform wasn’t enough; they needed to adjust their journalism and content to the digital age.
 The New York Times in particular is viewed as a pioneer of immersive web editorial, and its use of scrollytelling as a form of editorial web design has been popularized and imitated by countless other publications.

-But it isn’t just in journalism and traditional media publishing where long-form storytelling has been so effective.
-Long-form content is now a powerful tool used in many brand marketing strategies, particularly in the form of “advertorials”.
+But it isn’t just in journalism where long-form storytelling has been so effective.
+No longer the preserve of traditional media publishers, long-form content is now a powerful tool used in many brand marketing strategies, particularly in the form of “advertorials”.
 In a digital world focused on clickbait content that’s built for algorithms, brands are increasingly making the decision to choose premium, quality, “slow” web editorial that’s unmistakably designed for humans.

 At first glance, long-form, story-driven content might not seem like the smartest idea when it comes to engagement.
 If our attention spans are shorter than ever, surely giving users even more content to read would be counterintuitive.
 So why does it work?
 Why are more brands than ever producing more of it?